Arroyo de la Miel

 One of the most popular tourist destinations is the secluded Plaza de España, a delightfully tranquil square that is entered through the 18th century Portal de San Carlos, which bears the coat of arms of the town's founder, Felix Solesio.

-Tivoli World is the largest family entertainment theme park on the Costa del Sol.
-More >
+Tivoli World was the largest family entertainment theme park on the Costa del Sol.
+It is currenly closed.
+It is located in the heart of Arroyo de la Miel, Benalmadena.

-Once the nucleus of Arroyo de la Miel, Plaza España is a delightful small square tucked away off the main pedestrianized area.
-More >
+Once the nucleus of Arroyo de la Miel, Plaza España is a delightful small square tucked away off the main pedestrianized area of the town.
+The square is entered though an 18th century… More →

 La Paloma Park